Ilwis/IlwisObjects/README.md

 Solution: Exit python, and execute the following to ensure availability of the correct library version:

 `conda install python-ldap --force-reinstall`

 Start python in the activated environment, and try `import ilwis` again.

+##### 3.2 `libgdal.so fails to load due to libstdc++.so`

+When `import ilwis` within python gives the following error:

+`ImportError: ILWIS couldn't be initialized!`

+`Could not load library in module:gdalconnector, name: libgdal.so,error :Cannot load library libgdal.so: (/home/<username>/miniconda3/envs/p311/lib/libstdc++.so.6: version 'GLIBCXX_3.4.30' not found (required by /lib/libgdal.so))`

+This happens because of a version-discrepancy between a system-library and a library installed in the conda-environment, preventing `libgdal.so` to load.

+Solution: Exit python, and execute the following to ensure availability of the correct library version:

+`conda install -c conda-forge gcc`

+Start python in the activated environment, and try `import ilwis` again.